thatfellarobin/RYCpad/README.md

 RYCpad is designed to be printed with a black substrate PCB and clear solder mask, such as [OSHpark's After Dark service](https://docs.oshpark.com/services/afterdark/).
 There are no ground planes, allowing the traces to stand out.
 The bottom PCB has windows in the solder mask, so it can be printed at cheaper PCB fabs but still expose the copper.

-The .dxf file for laser-cutting an acrylic cover for the components can be found in `doc/`.
+The `.dxf` file for laser-cutting an acrylic cover for the components can be found in `doc/`.
 It will work fine as-is, but for best results the lines should be offset to account for the kerf of the specific laser being used.
 In my experience, an offset of 0.15 mm may be appropriate.

+A plate "PCB" is provided, but the `.dxf` can also be found in `doc/`.

 ### Component Libraries